fdrmrc/stokes_solver/README.md

-# Notes: it requires dealii version 9.3.0, as it is necessary to solve problems with mass matrices and older versions are not compatible anymore.
+- it requires dealii version 9.3.0, as it is necessary to solve problems with mass matrices and older versions are not compatible anymore.